zJaaal/react-scroll-utilities/README.md

 React Scroll Utilities is a Lightweight library to track scroll events like, proximity to components, direction of scroll and render a component if it's on screen sight.
 I'll be adding more features and improving the functionality.
 I'm also open to read any request or change that you think that would be a good addition.

 [Want to see a demo?](https://react-scroll-utilities.netlify.app)

-## Disclaimer

-This library is still on Beta phase, some components could get deprecated, implementations can change and generate breaking changes, so until futher notice I don't recommend to use it on real projects.
-Anyways I would be grateful if you use it and experiment with it.
-I'm still figuring out how to make some things and optimize implementations.
-So, if you have any ideas of new implementations/hooks/components please don't hesitate to open an issue.

 ## Installation